mogtofu33/gitlab-ci-drupal/README.md

 ## Openstack runner

-If you have access to _openstack_ you can use the cloud config script in `openstack/` to quickly set-up a VM for a Gitlab runner.
+If you have access to _openstack_ you can use the cloud configuration script in `openstack/` to quickly set-up a VM for a Gitlab runner.

 Get your runner token on Gitlab (_>> Settings >> CI / CD >> Runners settings_)